mindyradike/mindyradike.github.io/README.md

                 <div style="margin-top:3%; text-align:justify;">
 					<p>This site houses my writing portfolio.
 Below, you will find summaries of the projects that I developed while earning my Master of Arts degree in Rhetoric and Composition at Texas State University, my CV and resume, and a taste of my journalistic blogging ventures.
 I hope that my passion for writing resonates with someone who is looking for help in bringing their esteemed ideas into the world.</p>
             I take a creative approach not only to what can be said, but also to how it is said, without ever sacrificing practicality or the bottom line.
 These samples showcase my ability to work with software such as: InDesign, PremierePro, Audacity, Canva, Github, Word, and Figma.
-I published this site using HTML, but I have also dabbled in R Studio, Matlab, and Python.
-Now, I do not say this alleging to be a programmer; I mean this to say that I do not share the tech-averse heritage of other English majors.
+I built this site using HTML, but I have also dabbled in R Studio, Matlab, and Python.
+Now, I do not allege to be a programmer; I mean this to say that I do not share the tech-averse heritage of other English majors.
 As a technologically curious self-starter who has worked in both the private and public sector, there is no industry I cannot write my way into. </p>
             I can offer a unique combination of writing expertise, business experience, and technology training to any team that has an admirable mission and brilliant vision.
 If we sound like a fit, then let’s get in touch! </p>